camunda/camunda-docs/docs/components/concepts/encryption-at-rest.md

 - Software encryption keys are managed by Camunda.
 - Software encryption keys are compliant with [FIPS 140-2 Level 1](https://cloud.google.com/docs/security/key-management-deep-dive#fips_140-2_validation).
 - Cryptographic operations are performed in software.
+- Rotated with zero downtime for security and compliance.

 ## Camunda-managed hardware encryption key